bestia-dev-archived/mem2/README.md

 Things are changing fast.
 This is the situation at 2019-04-08.
 # mem2

-Learning to use Rust Wasm/Webassembly with Dodrio Virtual Dom on a simple memory game for kids - second iteration.
+Learning to use Rust Wasm/Webassembly with Dodrio Virtual Dom and WebSocket on a simple memory game for kids - second iteration.

 You can start the game here:
 https://lucianobestia.github.io/mem2_webpage/index.html

 The first iteration with all the instructions is here:
 https://github.com/LucianoBestia/mem1

+TODO: local websocket server - instructions

 # Upgrades, refactoring and enhancement of mem1
 I decided that the project "mem1" is good as it is.